adminjamm/malluland-api-new/API_DOCS.md

 }

 ### GET /chats/v2/rooms
 Advanced room listing with filtering and joins.
 Only shows rooms where caller is an active participant, excludes single-user rooms, and excludes DMs where either participant has blocked the other.
-Includes optional DM requestor/creator names and meetup details for meetup rooms.
+Includes optional DM requestor/creator names and avatars, plus meetup host details and avatar for meetup rooms.

 Query params:
 - page (integer, default 1)